 Coliforms (total and faecal):

-This test helps in observing the expansion or lessening of numerous pathogenic microorganisms
+This test helps in observing the expansion or lessening of numerous pathogenic microorganisms.
+Regular waste water testing ensures these pathogens are effectively monitored.

 Total Plate count: